LaVine, Archidiacono help Bulls edge Cavs 99-98

 LaVine has scored 20 more points in each of Chicago's 13 games this season and in a career-high 14 straight overall, dating to his final game of 2017-18.
 The last Bulls player to score 20-plus points in 14 consecutive games was Jimmy Butler, who did it 15 straight times in 2016.

 With 13 seconds left, Carter couldn't handle LaVine's pass and Cleveland recovered.
-Coach Larry Drew called a timeout to set up a final play, but Cavs rookie guard Collin Sexton was blocked by Jabari Parker as he drove to the basket at the buzzer.
+Coach Larry Drew called a timeout to set up a final play, but Sexton's shot was blocked by Jabari Parker as he drove to the basket at the buzzer.

-"I made a dumb mistake at the end," LaVine said.
-"I shouldn't have nonchalant passed it to Wendell.
-That was my bad, but we made a good stand."

 The 23-year-old LaVine was flashy at times, scoring on several highlight-reel dunks.
 Arcidiacono, making his first career start, scored 10 of his points in the first half.